The Georgia Guidestones

 There are specific world population guidelines: "Maintain Humanity under 500,000,000 in perpetual balance with Nature" (we've already blown past this cap by six billion).
 The stones offer up a few heartland no-brainers, such as: "Avoid useless officials," but other vague Guidestone wisdom, such as "Guide reproduction wisely, improving fitness and diversity," could be interpreted, depending on your viewpoint, as a gentle mandate for eugenics or a plug for exercise and cultural variety.
 The Guidestones finally warn, "Be not a cancer on the earth."

-Just west of the grassy foot of the Guidestones is a flat slab of granite which provides some specs -- 951 cubic feet of granite, total weight 237,746 pounds, etc. Particularly strange is the reference: "TIME CAPSULE Placed six feet beneath the spot on [BLANK] to be opened on [BLANK]."
+Just west of the grassy foot of the Guidestones is a flat slab of granite that provides some specs -- 951 cubic feet of granite, total weight 237,746 pounds, etc. Particularly strange is the reference: "TIME CAPSULE Placed six feet beneath the spot on [BLANK] to be opened on [BLANK]."
 We don't really know if the time capsule is there, or for what future generation it is intended.
 And it probably doesn't contain a car.

 For now, the Georgia Guidestones satisfy oddity tourists more than world-culling cultists.
-We like to think of the stones as a message from the Future, rather than to the Future -- like something left by a post-"Be excellent to each other!"
-Bill and Ted.
+We like to think of the stones as a message from the Future, rather than to the Future -- something like, "Be excellent to each other, 21st century dudes!"

 Elberton, the "Granite Memorial Capital Of The World," has a Granite Museum with additional information and an exhibit about the Guidestones.